GBuritica/GBuritica.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* I coordinated the 'Groupe de travail' of Ph.D. students of the LPSM laboratory in 2020.